 2. Not communicating the value of the training interventions

-If you have ever wondered why your Learning budgets get cut first or why it is difficult to get sufficient budget allocation then another challenge you might be struggling with is failure to communicate the value of the Learning function.
+If you have ever wondered why your Learning budgets get cut first or why it is difficult to get sufficient budget allocation then another challenge you might be struggling with is the failure to communicate the value of the Learning function.

 3. Lack of data that proves the value of the Learning Function

-So prioritize these 3 things:
+So if you want to survive the budget chopping board prioritize these 3 things:

-Know your organizational Vision and objectives and align your training interventions to those business objectives,
+1.Know your organizational Vision and objectives and align your training interventions to those business objectives,

-Make sure you measure your training impact and collect as much data as you can from other business units and functions that are impacted by the employees you have trained.
+2.Make sure you measure the impact of all your learning interventions, collect as much data as you can from other business units and functions that are impacted by the employees you have trained.

-Then communicate the value of your training interventions to all stakeholders.
+3.Communicate the value of your training interventions to all stakeholders.